dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/unique_key.md

 ## Description
 A column name or expression that is unique for the inputs of a snapshot. dbt uses this to match records between a result set and an existing snapshot, so that changes can be captured correctly.

-In Versionless and dbt v1.9 and later, [snapshots](/docs/build/snapshots) are defined and configured in YAML files within your `snapshots/` directory.
+In dbt Cloud "Latest" and dbt v1.9+, [snapshots](/docs/build/snapshots) are defined and configured in YAML files within your `snapshots/` directory.
 You can specify one or multiple `unique_key` values within your snapshot YAML file's `config` key.

 :::caution